bgstaal/ofxShivaVG/readme.md

 ###Example

 First, you **MUST** enable a stencil buffer in your ofProject.
 This is done by passing in "stencil" as part of the glut display string.
-Se example below:
+See example below:

 ```c